Board of Directors

 Tina Mascari, a 38 year resident of Lake County, serves on the Mothers Trust’s finance committee and she has also served as Interim Executive Director.
 Tina served as business manager at the Lake County High Schools Technology Campus for 15 years.
 Prior to that she worked in the business office for Community High School District 128.
 Her volunteer activities have included the Catholic Charities Christmas Gift Program and the Sharing Hands Food Pantry at St. Mary of Vernon Catholic Church.

-Ennedy Rivera is the General Counsel for the Office of Lieutenant Governor Evelyn Sanguinetti.
+Ennedy Rivera served as General Counsel for the Office of Lieutenant Governor Evelyn Sanguinetti.
 She has served on the U.S. Commission on Civil Rights & is a former board member of Lake Co YWCA.
 She dedicates her time to serving the community through board participation and commissions.
 Ennedy holds a law degree from DePaul University and is a lifelong resident of Lake County.
 She joined the Mothers Trust Foundation board because of its passion for meeting the immediate needs of under-served children throughout Lake County.

-Chief Jennifer Witherspoon serves as legal liaison, EEOC officer and chief of inmate programming at the Lake County Jail.
+Jennifer Witherspoon serves as legal liaison, EEOC officer and chief of inmate programming at the Lake County Jail.
 She holds a bachelor’s degree in Criminal Justice/Law Enforcement and Jurist Doctorate from John Marshall Law School.
 Jennifer sits on numerous boards including United Way Lake County, Nicasa, Coalition to Reduce Recidivism, Community Action Partnership, Daisy’s Resource Center, Association of Women Attorney’s Lake County and YWCA Lake County.
 She joined Mothers Trust because of the critical support they provide to children of impoverished mothers.

-Roycealee is currently the regional superintendent of schools with responsibility for forty-five Lake County school districts.
+Roycealee is currently the Regional Superintendent of Schools with responsibility for forty-five Lake County school districts.
 Prior, she held various prestigious positions, including president of the Great Lakes Region of the Navy League of the US, national director of the NLUS, board president of the Illinois Crossroads Council of the Girls Scouts, and president of the Rotary Club of Waukegan.
 In addition to serving as a board member for many diverse organizations, Roycealee dedicates time to Mothers Trust because she feels it is an extraordinary organization that does wonderful things for students and families.